Who should apply?

 After finishing coursework for the online MS in Health Informatics, students will enroll in the Capstone Practicum (one semester to complete).

 Practicum – 6 credit hours

 HAP 789 – Pre-Capstone Professional Development Seminar guides and prepares students for successful engagement in the capstone practicum.

 HAP 790 – Capstone field Practicum in Health Systems Management allows students to function as an integral member of an organizational entity to build skills in leadership, critical thinking and systematic problem analysis while completing a non-thesis project.

 Tuition is $900 per credit hour.
-An additional charge of $35 per credit hour applies for a distance education fee.
+An additional charge of $35 per credit hour applies for a Distance Learning fee.